 It's challenging to get a GPS fix indoors due to weakened satellite signals.
 However, some modules might receive signals near windows or in areas with good signal penetration.
 For consistent accuracy, outdoor use is recommended.

-Is GPS Sensor Arduino and Arduino GPS Module both same?
+⇥ Are the GPS Sensor Arduino and the Arduino GPS Module the same?

-Yes, the Arduino GPS module is sometimes also called as GPS sensor.
+Yes, the Arduino GPS module is sometimes also called a GPS sensor.
 But the more accurate way to call it would be Arduino GPS Module.

-The GPS module will be connected to the arduino with the help of UART (Universal Asynchronous Receiver /Transmitter) protocol.
+The GPS module will be connected to the Arduino with the help of the UART (Universal Asynchronous Receiver /Transmitter) protocol.
 You can check out the Arduino GPS Module wiring diagram below.
-If you do not want to do these connections manually you can also by the Arduino GPS Module shield, but we have kept things simple and cost-effective by simple connecting the GPS module with wire to the Arduino UNO board.
+If you do not want to do these connections manually, you can also buy the Arduino GPS Module shield, but we have kept things simple and cost-effective by simply connecting the GPS module with a wire to the Arduino UNO board.

-The 5V pin of the Arduino is connected to VCC of the gps module.
-The GND is connected to the gnd.
-The TX pin of the arduino is connected to the RX pin of the gps module and the RX pin of the arduino is connected to the TX pin of the gps module.
+The 5V pin of the Arduino is connected to the VCC of the GPS module.
+The GND is connected to the GND.
+The TX pin of the Arduino is connected to the RX pin of the GPS module, and the RX pin of the Arduino is connected to the TX pin of the GPS module.

-After connecting your arduino to your computer with the help of the USB cable.
-There can be two outputs, the below images show the led status of Arduino neo6m GPS module after it is powered.
+After connecting your Arduino to your computer with the help of the USB cable.
+There can be two outputs.
+The images below show the LED status of the Arduino NEO 6M GPS module after it is powered.

-First is that the Position Fix LED Indicator is blinking once every second which means that it has got enough satellites to give us the latitude and longitude details.
+First, the Position Fix LED Indicator is blinking once every second, which means that it has enough satellites to give us the latitude and longitude details.

-Second is that the LED is not blinking which means that you need to keep it in an open area for it to gaina signal of the satellites.
+Second is that the LED is not blinking, which means that you need to keep it in an open area for it to receive a signal from the satellites.

 #include <TinyGPSPlus.h>